AxisCommunications/backstage-plugins/CONTRIBUTING.md

 Once the discussion in the issue is complete, you are welcome to create a Pull Request (PR).
 We follow [GitHub's best practices for creating pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests).
 Please review these guidelines if you are not familiar with them.

-#### Pull Request Title

-Provide a clear title for your PR that explains the change.
-Also, follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary) for the PR title.
-For instance: `feat: add assignee information to Jira Table`.
+In addition, provide a clear title for your PR that explains the change.

 #### Pull Request Approval